eman2673/cursor-rules/README.md

 - `templates/`: Contains template files that should be copied to your workspace's `.cursor/rules/templates/` directory
 - `archive/`: Contains deprecated or archived rules

+## File Naming Convention
+Rules files use the `.ext.mdc` extension to indicate they are external rules.
+This naming convention is particularly useful for:
+- Storing rules in a central location and applying them to multiple workspaces
+- Using rules with devcontainers
+- Keeping rules out of your repository (you can add `*.ext.mdc` to your `.gitignore`)

 ## Templates
 The system includes two default templates that serve as integration points for the rules:
 1. `issue.md`: Template for issue creation